algonents/sky-renderer/README.md

 ### Windows

 Make sure you are are using release 0.1.7 or later (there was no Windows support for earlier versions).
-Also ensure you have Visual C/C++ and CMake installed on your system.
+Ensure you have Visual C/C++ and CMake installed on your system.
-Use [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/overview) to install glfw on your system:
+Also use [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/overview) to install glfw on your system:

 ```shell script
 git clone https://github.com/microsoft/vcpkg.git